 North Carolina Psychiatric Association

-The North Carolina Neuropsychiatric Association was established on January 18, 1935 during a meeting at Dorthea Dix Hospital.
-At that time, there were 28 psychiatrists across North Carolina, with the great majority of them practicing in either private or public hospitals.
-(In 1946, the Association became an affiliate of the American Psychiatric Association.)
+The North Carolina Neuropsychiatric Association (NCNPA) was established on January 18, 1935, during a meeting at Dorthea Dix Hospital.
+At that time, there were 28 psychiatrists across North Carolina, with the great majority practicing in private or public hospitals.
+In 1946, the Association became an affiliate of the American Psychiatric Association (APA).

 The NCNPA’s first petition to become a District Branch within the APA was rejected in 1955 based on differences between the two organizations’ membership criteria.
 However, later that year, the Association created a parallel organization, the North Carolina District Branch, which was accepted into the APA Assembly of District Branches on April 30, 1956.

-The two state organizations merged in October 1970, and in 1985, the Association’s name was changed to North Carolina Psychiatric Association.
+The two state organizations merged in October 1970, and the Association’s name was changed to North Carolina Psychiatric Association in 1985.

 Mission

-Now, more than 75 years after its inception, the North Carolina Psychiatric Association is a professional medical organization that represents over 950 psychiatrists statewide.
+The North Carolina Psychiatric Association is a professional medical organization representing nearly 1,000 psychiatrists statewide.
 Our mission is to:

 2020-2023 Strategic Plan